Archomeda/AutoSaliens/README.md

 homepage   - Shows the homepage URL of this application

 Application commands:
-checkupdate        - Checks if an update was available during the last check exit               - Exits the program gametime [seconds] - Shows or sets the game time in seconds (default: 110) pause              - Pauses the automation after completing one loop cycle presence [toggle]  - Shows or sets whether Discord presence is enabled or not resume             - Starts/Resumes the automation token [token]      - Shows or sets the token
+checkupdate            - Checks if an update was available during the last check exit                   - Exits the program gametime [seconds]     - Shows or sets the game time in seconds (default: 110) pause                  - Pauses the automation after completing one loop cycle presence [toggle]      - Shows or sets whether Discord presence is enabled or not presencetime [option]  - Shows or sets the Discord presence time type resume                 - Starts/Resumes the automation token [token]          - Shows or sets the token
 ```

 ## Compiling